 If you’ve been reading my blog for any length of time, you’ve probably noticed my obsession with miniature desserts.
 Namely miniature cheesecakes.
-Not only have there been lemon-blueberry cheesecakes here, but red velvet ones have made their debut as well.
-And those were covered in oreos and a chocolate ganache.
-Mmmmmm.
+Not only have there been lemon-blueberry cheesecakes here, but oreo ones have made their debut as well.

 These cheesecakes are super simple.
 No water bath is needed and they only bake for about 20-22 minutes.
 The only hard part is waiting for them to cool.
 1 hour at room temperature + 2 hours in the fridge.
-But totally worth it.
-You’ll want to start with a homemade graham cracker crust.
-And this recipe calls for a thick crust which I personally think is a requirement for cheesecakes.
-But if you aren’t into the whole half the cheesecake is crust then feel free to cut the ratios down a bit.
+But it will all be worth it!

-But the cinnamon sugar swirl – now that’s where things are get a ‘lil crazy.
-Melted butter, cinnamon, and brown sugar are mixed to create the *perfect* cinnamon-sugar filling.
-That filling gets swirled into the cheesecake.
-In two places!
-On top of the graham cracker crust, you’ll spoon out a bit of the cheesecake filling, then some of the cinnamon-sugar filling gets swirled around.
-Layer a bit more cheesecake and top it off with more cinnamon-sugar swirled in.
+And of course, there has to be a cinnamon swirl in these cinnamon roll cheesecakes — softened butter, cinnamon, and brown sugar are mixed to create the *perfect* cinnamon-sugar filling.
+That filling gets swirled into the cheesecake TWICE.
+First, on top of the graham cracker crust, you’ll spoon out a bit of the cheesecake filling, then some of the cinnamon-sugar filling gets swirled around.
+And next, you’ll layer a bit more cheesecake and top it off with more cinnamon-sugar swirled in.

 - 1/2 cup white sugar